-- 6. The Department of Planning and Community Development shall record a Notice of Exemption, and a Notice of Administrative Conditions and Restrictions (NOAC&R) with the County Recorder's Office within 30 days of project approval.
-The NOAC&R includes: Conditions of Approval/Development Standards and Schedule; any adopted Mitigation Measures; and a project area map.
-Prior to filing, within five days of approval of this project by the Planning Commission or Board of Supervisors, the applicant shall submit to the Department of Planning and Community Development a check for \$57.00, made payable to Stanislaus County, for the payment of Clerk-Recorder filing fees. - 7.
-The applicant/owner is required to defend, indemnify, or hold harmless the County, its officers, and employees from any claim, action, or proceedings against the County to set aside the approval of the project which is brought within the applicable statute of limitations.
-The County shall promptly notify the applicant of any claim, action, or proceeding to set aside the approval and shall cooperate fully in the defense. - 8.
-The recorded parcel map shall contain the following statement:
+8. The Department of Planning and Community Development shall file a Notice of Exemption and record a Notice of Administrative Conditions and Restrictions (NOAC&R) with the County Clerk-Recorder's Office within 30 days of project approval.
+The NOAC&R includes: Conditions of Approval; and a project area map.
+Prior to filing, within five days of approval of this project by the Planning Commission or Board of Supervisors, the applicant shall submit to the Department of Planning and Community Development a check for \$57.00, made payable to Stanislaus County, for the payment of Clerk-Recorder filing fee.